Commitment Gap via Correlation Gap: Relating CICS and BCS

-The final component is to use~\Cref{lemma:connect-bcs-to-mc-cics}, instantiated over $\inst^\comms$ and a semi-online algorithm $\so$ for $\feas$; note that the resulting MC-CICS policy $\pol_\so$ for $\inst^\comms$ is also a committing policy for $\inst$.
-Furthermore, by the guarantees of~\Cref{lemma:connect-bcs-to-mc-cics} and our upper bound on $\opt(\inst)$, we obtain that this policy will satisfy an approximation ratio of at most $\exanteopt(\feas,\dist^\comms)/\val_{\feas,\dist}(\so)$ from which the proof follows assuming that $\so$ satisfies the required guarantees with respect to the ex ante optimum. \end{proof}
+We now use~\Cref{lemma:connect-bcs-to-mc-cics}, instantiated over $\inst^\comms$ and a one-sided semi-online algorithm $\so$ for $\feas$; note that the resulting MC-CICS policy $\pol_\so$ for $\inst^\comms$ is also a committing policy for $\inst$.
+Furthermore, by the guarantees of~\Cref{lemma:connect-bcs-to-mc-cics} and our upper bound on $\opt(\inst)$, we obtain that this policy will satisfy an approximation ratio of at least $\val_{\feas,\dist^\comms}(\so)/\exanteopt(\feas,\dist^\comms)$ from which the proof follows assuming that $\so$ satisfies the required guarantees with respect to the ex ante optimum.